testing-library/react-hooks-testing-library/docs/api-reference.md

 #### `interval`

 The amount of time in milliseconds (ms) to wait between checks of the callback if no renders occur.
-By default, an interval of 50ms is used.
+Interval checking is disabled if `interval` is not provided in the options or provided as a `falsy` value.
+By default, it is disabled.

 #### `timeout`